springfall2008/batpred/docs/customisation.md

 ## Battery loss options

-**input_number.battery_loss** is an assumed percentage figure for energy lost when charging the battery, the default 0.05 is 5%.
+**input_number.predbat_battery_loss** is an assumed percentage figure for energy lost when charging the battery, the default 0.05 is 5%.

-**input_number.battery_loss_discharge** is an assumed percentage figure for energy lost whilst discharging the battery, the default 0.05 is 5%.
+**input_number.predbat_battery_loss_discharge** is an assumed percentage figure for energy lost whilst discharging the battery, the default 0.05 is 5%.

-**input_number.inverter_loss** is an assumed percentage figure for  energy lost during the conversion within the inverter from DC to AC or AC to DC, the default is 0% for legacy reasons but please adjust.
+**input_number.predbat_inverter_loss** is an assumed percentage figure for  energy lost during the conversion within the inverter from DC to AC or AC to DC, the default is 0% for legacy reasons but please adjust.

-**switch.inverter_hybrid** Set to True if you have a hybrid inverter so no inverter losses will be applied for DC charging from Solar generation.
+**switch.predbat_inverter_hybrid** Set to True if you have a hybrid inverter so no inverter losses will be applied for DC charging from Solar generation.
 Set to False if you have an AC coupled battery and inverter losses will be applied when charging from solar.
 NB: This switch only applies when Predbat is modelling solar charging.
 All grid charging (regardless of inverter type) has to undergo an AC to DC conversion and so the inverter_loss % will be included in Predbat's model when charging from the grid.

-**input_number.metric_battery_cycle** (_expert mode_) This sets a 'virtual cost' in pence per kWh on using your battery for charging and discharging.
+**input_number.predbat_metric_battery_cycle** (_expert mode_) This sets a 'virtual cost' in pence per kWh on using your battery for charging and discharging.
 Higher numbers will reduce battery cycles at the expense of using higher energy costs.<BR>
 In theory if you think your battery will last say 6000 complete cycles and cost you £4000 and is 9.5kWh then each full charge and discharge cycle is 19kWh and so the cost per cycle is £4000 / 19 / 6000 = 3.5p.